-- (1) Represents the aggregate grant date fair value of stock options computed in accordance with ASC Topic 718, excluding the effect of estimated forfeitures.
-For a description of the assumptions used in valuing these awards, see Note 11 to our audited financial statements included elsewhere in this prospectus. - (2) Represents amounts earned under our annual performance based bonus program.
-For additional information, see "Performance Bonuses" below. - (3) For Dr. Kishimoto, the 2015 amount represents our company's matching contributions to 401(k) plan accounts.
-For Dr. Sands, the amount represents \$3,400 in our company's matching contributions to his 401(k) plan account and \$19,447 in reimbursements for expenses incurred in 2015 for travel between his home in Georgia and our offices in Massachusetts. - (4) Dr. Sands commenced employment with us in July 2015 and amounts shown reflect his partial year of employment with our company.
+- (1) Represents the aggregate grant date fair value of stock options granted during 2014 computed in accordance with ASC Topic 718, excluding the effect of estimated forfeitures.
+For a description of the assumptions used in valuing these awards, see Note 10 to our audited financial statements included elsewhere in this prospectus. - (2) Represents amounts earned for 2014 under our annual performance based bonus program.
+For additional information, see "Performance Bonuses" below. - (3) Amount includes \$168,350 for base salary and cash in lieu of vacation paid to Dr. Cautreels in Russian rubles and converted to U.S. dollars based on an average exchange rate for 2014 of 0.0254 dollars to one ruble. - (4) Represents payments on behalf of Dr. Cautreels for an apartment in Moscow, Russia from January through October 2014 made in Russian rubles and converted to U.S. dollars based on an average exchange rate for 2014 of 0.0254 dollars to one ruble. - (5) Represents company matching contributions to Dr. Kishimoto's 401(k) plan account. - (6) Represents company matching contributions to Dr. Johnston's 401(k) plan account and \$300 in company-paid life insurance premiums.